 Arizona Divorce Filing Fee

-- Filing fee of $171.00 to be paid to the court’s clerk.
-This amount is Arizona state law.
-Some counties, like Maricopa for example, have added $20.00 to this amount.
-A person might request a ‘defer’ (or postponement of the payment) or a ‘wave’ of fees if they are unable to pay.
+- A filing fee is paid to the county clerk.
+This amount is Arizona state law, and is subject to increases.
+A person might request a ‘defer’ (or postponement of the payment) or a ‘waiver’ of fees if they are unable to pay.

 - When children are involved both parents are required to complete an education class offered by the state that is designed to offer education about the impact of divorce, about restructuring the family and the court’s involvement in the child’ life.